48 Hours in Petaluma, California

 Couple dining at Della Fattoria

 Della Fattoria Café offers delicious, wholesome food for breakfast and lunch, beautifully prepared and presented in a charming circa-1860 building.
-This bakery and café made the Zagat Guide’s “Essential Sonoma County Restaurants” list in 2018, and their delicious artisan bread is available in restaurants and grocery stores in Sonoma and Napa counties, and in San Francisco.
+This bakery and café made the Zagat Guide’s “Essential Sonoma County Restaurants,” and their delicious artisan bread is available in fine restaurants and grocery stores.

-Sometimes the wait can be long to get into Hallie’s Diner, especially for Sunday brunch, but it’s worth it for their classic American diner food made with Sonoma County freshness.
-Local fan favorites include the cornmeal pancakes, fluffy waffles, and fresh squeezed orange juice.
+The line may be long to get into Hallie’s Diner, especially for Sunday brunch, but it’s worth it for their classic American food made with Sonoma County freshness.
+Local fan favorites include cornmeal pancakes, fluffy waffles, and fresh squeezed orange juice.

-And to the south, Sax’s Joint is a 50s-style diner that’s renowned for its amazing homemade biscuits, among many other delicious comfort food delights on its breakfast and lunch menus.
+Sax’s Joint is a ’50s-style diner renowned for its amazing homemade biscuits and many other delicious comfort food favorites on its breakfast and lunch menus.
+The decor is on-theme and a lot of fun.

 Petaluma Historical Library Museum

-After your delicious breakfast, it’s time to stretch your legs by strolling through the 15 city blocks of Petaluma’s charming and historic downtown area.
-Built on bedrock, Petaluma was one of the few North Bay communities not damaged in the 1906 earthquake.
-Because of that, its downtown area is filled with Victorian-era homes and historic buildings, now housing boutiques, antique shops, specialty stores, and restaurants.
+Stretch your legs by strolling through the 15 city blocks of Petaluma’s charming and historic downtown.
+Built on bedrock, Petaluma was one of the few North Bay communities not damaged in the 1906 earthquake, so it’s still filled with Victorian-era homes and historic buildings, now home to special boutiques, antique shops, and exceptional eateries.

-You might want to start by learning more about the town’s history at the small-but-fascinating Petaluma Historical Library & Museum.
-Located in a former Carnegie library that was built in 1904, the museum boasts Northern California’s largest free-standing leaded glass dome, as well as exhibits on this area’s poultry, dairy, and Miwok Indian history.
-And at 10:30 a.m. on most Saturday mornings from May to October, a costumed docent leads a free walking tour of historic Petaluma.
+Learn more about the town’s history at the Petaluma Historical Library & Museum.
+Located in a former Carnegie library in 1904, the museum boasts Northern California’s largest free-standing gorgeous glass dome, as well as exhibits on the area’s poultry, dairy, and Miwok Indian history.
+On most Saturday mornings from May to October, a costumed docent leads a free walking tour of historic Petaluma.
+Check their website for details and tickets.

-Another good starting point is the Petaluma Visitors Center, where the friendly staff can answer any questions you have, and help you plan your visit to Petaluma.
-Located just a short walk from the central downtown area, the visitors center occupies a 1914 train depot on the platform that now serves as the new SMART train station.
-Next door in an old train warehouse you’ll find the Petaluma Arts Center, which hosts art exhibits, classes, workshops, concerts, and other community events.
+Stop by the Petaluma Visitors Center, inside a 1914 train depot on the platform now serving as the new SMART train station.
+Here, a friendly staff can answer questions and give you recommendations and tips.
+Next door is a historic train warehouse, where you’ll find the Petaluma Arts Center, which features art exhibits, workshops, concerts, and other interesting community events.

 Petaluma Arts Center